3BioCompBio/BCellEpitope/README.md

 - SARS-CoV-2-nAbs.zip: Antibody-spike protein complex PDB structures used in the SARS-CoV-2 B-Cell epitope prediction evaluation
 - quality_filtered_dataset.txt: List of all 1151 PDB structures used in the general B-Cell epitope prediction evaluation
 - final_benchmark_dataset.txt: List of all 286 PDB structures used in the general B-Cell epitope prediction evaluation
+- PDB: Directory of all PDB structures used in the benchmark and listed in quality_filtered_dataset.txt